sanjanakodavali/UMR_GAN/README.md

 ---

-> ⚠️ **Research prototype only** – This tool is for experimental use only and must **not** be used for clinical diagnosis or treatment decisions.
-Outputs may be inaccurate or uncertain and must always be reviewed by qualified clinicians.

----

 ## Project Purpose

 Restore MRI images that are corrupted by noise or missing regions so downstream tasks (clinical review, segmentation, radiomics) receive higher-quality inputs.
 We use a U-Net generator + multi-scale PatchGAN discriminator with a loss that mixes **mask-weighted L1**, **adversarial**, **SSIM**, and **perceptual** terms.